qluanl/OverleafBibTexAide/README.md

 - This extension/script allows you to press `Ctrl+J` (default) to open the auto-complete window and the reference search.
 It simply maps `Ctrl+J` to the keyboard event `Ctrl+Space`/`Alt+Space`.
 - Additionally, if you have selected some text in the editor, the script will automatically paste your selection into the advanced reference search bar.
 - To further simplify the process, you can also press `Ctrl+Shift+J` (default) to directly open the advanced search without needing to press `Ctrl+J` twice.
+- Chrome extension will automatically detect your operating system upon installation.
+You have to manually config it for Tampermonkey script.

 ## Customize